XQueryInstitute/Course-Materials/error handling/README.md

-#Error Handling
+#Error Handling & Prevention

-Learning how to diagnose, interpret, and overcome errors constitutes a major part of learning to program in any language.
+Learning how to diagnose, interpret, and prevent errors constitutes a major part of learning to program in any language.
+What follows is a whirlwind tour of errors in XQuery as well as some tools to prevent them from cropping up in the first place.

 ##Three Kinds of Error